Geranium (Pelargonium x hortorum) care for starters – there are two types of plants people refer to as “Geraniums.”

-The hardy geranium is in many ways a far more interesting addition to your garden than the African Pelargonium.
-It can be grown year round in zones 8-10, and heights range from between five inches to three feet high.
+The hardy geranium is a far more interesting addition to your garden than the African Pelargonium.
+It can be grown year-round in USDA hardiness zones 8-10, and heights range from 5″ inches to 3′ feet high.

-They are tough and resilient and resist most disease and pests.
+They are tough and resilient and resist most diseases and pests.
 They spend the winter season dormant and grow new leaves in the spring.

-For this reason, most varieties are able to tolerate temperatures as low as -20 degrees Fahrenheit.
-A few can even tolerate colder temperatures than that.
+For this reason, most varieties can tolerate temperatures as low as -20° degrees Fahrenheit.
+A few can even tolerate colder temperatures.

 Hardy geraniums are actually wildflowers, so they don’t need a whole lot of care.
-To care of true geraniums, you will need to prepare a well-drained, fertile, moist bed.
+To care for true geraniums, you will need to prepare a well-drained, fertile, moist bed.

-Some types of true geraniums can be started from seed; however, you must start named varieties from cuttings.
+Some types of true geraniums can be started from seed.
+However, you must start naming varieties from cuttings.
 It’s best to do this in the early spring.

 As wildflowers, these charming little plants tend to grow in an untidy fashion, so you may wish to prune them once during the growing season.

-Be sure not to prune too harshly, you’ll need to leave at least two or three inches of stem above the level of the soil.
+Be sure not to prune too harshly.
+You’ll need to leave at least 2″ or 3″ inches of stem above the level of the soil.